arangodb/docs/3.7/http/administration-and-monitoring-metrics.md

     * Having a longer queue results in bigger latencies as the requests need to wait longer before they are executed.
     * If the queue runs full you will eventually get a `queue full` error.
   * For `arangodb_scheduler_num_worker_threads` and `arangodb_scheduler_awake_threads`
-    * They should increase as load as increases.
+    * They should increase as load increases.
     * If the queue length is non-zero for more than a minute you _should_ see `arangodb_scheduler_awake_threads == arangodb_scheduler_num_worker_threads`.
 If not, consider contacting our support.

 _Troubleshoot:_
 Queuing requests will result in bigger latency.
 If your queue is growing constantly consider scaling up your system to fit your needs.
+Remember to rebalance shards if you scale up database servers.

 ### Supervision